 Even the coronavirus pandemic got its share of microlearning.
 Single page posters teaching the proper way to handwash, showing the different effectivity rates of safety masks, and videos on how the virus gets transmitted are some of the more popular items circulating in social media.

 Shift E-learningDesigned by

 With online classes becoming part of the new normal, the focus should also be given to the instructors tasked with continuing education amid stay-at-home orders.
 The sudden onset of the virus left little time for instructors, who are equipped to conduct classes in a single-room setting, to pivot to an online mode of teaching.
 Thankfully, teachers are getting a windfall of free training resources.
-Google and Microsoft have long made their collaboration software free for educational purposes, so tools should not be a problem when creating online lesson plans and sharing them.
+For instance, there is a growing number of english learning websites that teachers can easily access.
+Meanwhile, Google and Microsoft have long made their collaboration software free for educational purposes, so tools should not be a problem when creating online lesson plans and sharing them.

 In addition, solution providers have generously handed free teaching resources and education services related to online learning.
 As of June, there are at least 315 free education resources and teacher services for K-12 leaders offered on the web with subjects such as those dealing with the coronavirus, Black Lives Matter, and SEL and SPED solutions, among others (Blackburn, 2020).
 That said, we can perhaps expect more free content geared for teachers as long as the outbreak keeps schools closed.